top of page

 Forces Help to Buy Scheme

-The Forces Help to Buy scheme is now here to stay and is designed to provide forces personnel with a helping hand into property ownership.
+The Forces Help to Buy Scheme is now here to stay and is designed to provide forces personnel with a helping hand into property ownership.
 This scheme provides Regular Serving Personnel with an interest free loan of up to 50% of annual income up to a maximum of £25,000.
 The advance is interest free, repayable over a maximum of ten years and is open to most regular personnel with more than 12 months’ service.

 The advance can go towards the essential costs associated with purchasing your first home, such as a deposit, legal and estate agent fees; or alternatively provide financial support for adapting an existing property in order to meet changing family needs.